Skip links

 in Tags

-Start of mass application of genetically modified crops: in 6 years crops will grow to 53 million hectares in 13 countries: USA, China, Canada, Argentina, South Africa, Australia, Germany, Spain; mainly these are Soybeans, Corn, Rapeseed
+Start of mass application of genetically modified crops: in 6 years crops will grow to 53 million hectares in 13 countries: USA, China, Canada, Argentina, South Africa, Australia, Germany, Spain; mainly soybeans, corn, rapeseed

 1996